gwanted/fabric-gm/docs/source/build_network.rst

 -  The instantiation also passes in an argument for the endorsement policy.
 The policy is defined as
-   ``-P "OR    ('Org1MSP.peer','Org2MSP.peer')"``, meaning that any transaction must be endorsed by a peer tied to Org1 or Org2.
+   ``-P "AND ('Org1MSP.peer','Org2MSP.peer')"``, meaning that any transaction must be endorsed by a peer tied to Org1 and Org2.

--  A query against the value of "a" is issued to ``peer0.org1.example.com``.
-The chaincode was previously installed on ``peer0.org1.example.com``, so this will start a container for Org1 peer0 by the name of ``dev-peer0.org1.example.com-mycc-1.0``.
-The result of the query is also returned.
+-  A query against the value of "a" is issued to ``peer0.org2.example.com``.
+   A container for Org2 peer0 by the name of ``dev-peer0.org2.example.com-mycc-1.0`` was started when the chaincode was instantiated.
+The result of the query is returned.
 No write operations have occurred, so a query against "a" will still return a value of "100".

--  An invoke is sent to ``peer0.org1.example.com`` to move "10" from "a" to "b"
+-  An invoke is sent to ``peer0.org1.example.com`` and ``peer0.org2.example.com``
+   to move "10" from "a" to "b"

+-  A query is sent to ``peer0.org2.example.com`` for the value of "a".
+A value of 90 is returned, correctly reflecting the previous transaction during which the value for key "a" was modified by 10.

--  The chaincode is then installed on ``peer1.org2.example.com``
+-  The chaincode - **chaincode_example02** - is installed on ``peer1.org2.example.com``

 -  A query is sent to ``peer1.org2.example.com`` for the value of "a".
 This starts a third chaincode container by the name of ``dev-peer1.org2.example.com-mycc-1.0``.
 A